adil275/-CureMD-RAT-Q2/README.md

 #### This is the solution to Question 2 of CureMD Research Aptitude Test.
 #### Attatched is the notebook for implementing Counterfactual using 1NN.
 #### About the data set:
-#### The data set has been downloaded from Kaggle .
-The dataset is originally from National institute of Diabetes and Kidney Diseases.
+#### The data set has been downloaded from Kaggle: https://www.kaggle.com/datasets/mathchi/diabetes-data-set  .
+#### The dataset is originally from National institute of Diabetes and Kidney Diseases.
 The objective is to predict the possibility of diabetes based on diagnostic measurements.
 #### Number of Instances: 768
 #### Number of Attributes: 8 plus class
 #### For Each Attribute: (all numeric-valued):